chrisstaudinger/HomeGrownLocal-2-sided-marketplace-Rails-App/README.md

 The demand of organic food is increasing throughout the years.
 Organic food is known to be healthier because of the absence of chemicals that are normally used in the cultivation process, but because of the complication that came without using the chemicals, which means higher cultivation risk for the farmer and higher returns are expected out of organic food.
 On top of that, involvement of middle party between farmer and consumer increases the price of the food even further.

+Most of homegrown produces are grown just with basic sunlight, rainwater, organic compost and a lot of care.
+Hence no industrial chemicals or pesticides are used.
+That will classify our produces organics.

 3. Describe the project will you be conducting and how. your App will address the needs.

 HomeGrownLocal is an web application that directly connects farmer with consumer.
 Our application also happens to be a two sided marketplace, therefore the consumer are allowed to participate as a seller if the consumer happened to have a small garden or a vacant field.